 Biofuels are the new generation of fuels produced using renewable sources.
 Biodiesel is one such fuel that is a direct replacement for diesel fuel.
 The tri-esterification of used vegetable oil produces biodiesel.
 Alfa Laval centrifugal separators separate the biodiesel from glycerin during this process.

 Ethanol produced from corn is blended with gasoline to produce E85 fuel used in gasoline engines.
 Alfa Laval decanters are mechanical separators that separate corn mush from ethanol.

 Algae oil is the upcoming biofuel.
 Again, the harvesting of algae cells from water is through the use of Alfa Laval disc-stack separators.
 Alfa Laval separators also separate the water from algae oil which is then used to produce biodiesel.

 The chemical industry often needs to separate immiscible fluids.
 Gravity settling is not a feasible option due to time constraints.
 An Alfa Laval centrifuge exerts a centrifugal force that is several thousand times the force of gravity.

 This force causes instant separation of the liquid chemical phases that are essential for high-efficiency, continuous separation.

-Chemical precipitation processes require the separation of the solid (precipitate) phase from the liquid broth.
+Chemical precipitation requires separating the solid (precipitate) phase from the liquid broth.
 The small particle sizes prevent the use of filters for this process.

 An Alfa Laval liquid-solid clarifying separator uses high centrifugal force to separate the smallest particles from the fluid to produce the thickened precipitate.

 Environmental pollution is primarily the result of water contamination.
 Contaminated water is also known as wastewater.
-The separation of the contaminants from wastewater can often lead to the recovery of useable water while reducing environmental impacts.
+Separating the contaminants from wastewater can often lead to the recovery of usable water while reducing environmental impacts.